tech-learning-collective/tech-learning-collective.github.io/faq/index.md

 ## Where are classes held?

-The Tech Learning Collective partners with several organizations that provide classroom spaces around New York City.
-We typically determine the classroom location for a specific course one to two months before the course begins.
-Course locations are determined based on a combination of classroom and teacher availability.
+Tech Learning Collective holds classes both in-person and online.
+For in-person courses, workshops, or events, Tech Learning Collective partners with several organizations that provide classroom spaces around New York City, including artist studios, hackerspaces and hacklabs, community centers, and more.
+For remote classes, our virtual classrooms are accessible via the Internet with your favorite Web browser.
+Location details are provided for each class to which you purchase a ticket or course in which you enroll.

-After you [enroll]({% link enrollment/index.md %}), you will receive access to our course scheduler and will be able to choose the course timeline that best suits your schedule.
-The scheduler provides details regarding course logistics, including classroom locations.
-All classes in a given course are held in the same classroom for the duration of the course unless otherwise noted in the scheduler.
+We typically determine the classroom location for an in-person event one to two months before it is scheduled to begin.
+Physical locations are determined based on a combination of classroom and teacher availability.

-We strive to ensure that students have access to gender-neutral restrooms and that each classroom is wheelchair accessible, but cannot always guarantee this.
-Our course scheduler indicates which classrooms provide which amenities so that you can make a more informed choice regarding the specific course timeline and location you ultimately choose to attend.
+Note that in-person course locations are only available to pre-enrolled students; after you [enroll]({% link enrollment/index.md %}), you will receive access to our course scheduler and will be able to choose the available course timeline and location that fits you best.
+The scheduler provides all the details regarding course logistics, including information about gender-neutral restrooms and wheelchair access.
+While we strive to ensure that all our classroom locations provide these facilities, we cannot always guarantee this.

-At this time, all Tech Learning Collective courses are only offered in person.
-You must physically arrive at class to participate.
-For remote and online training options, refer to our [Workshop and Webinar FAQ](#workshops-and-webinars).
+For more information about our remote/online courses, workshops, or events, refer to our [Workshop and Webinar FAQ](#workshops-and-webinars).

 ## When is the next class going to start?

-The Tech Learning Collective hosts several different types of classes, including public [workshops]({% link workshops/index.md %}) (including some remote/online webinars), intensive [courses]({% link courses/index.html %}), and private [group trainings]({% link pricing/index.md %}#groups), which are each scheduled in a different way:
+Tech Learning Collective hosts several different types of classes, including public [workshops]({% link workshops/index.md %}), intensive [courses]({% link courses/index.html %}), and private [group trainings]({% link pricing/index.md %}#groups), which are each scheduled in a different way:

 * For information about public **workshops**, webinars, and events, visit our [events page]({% link events/index.md %}) and subscribe to our event calendar.
 * The schedules for our **courses** are available only to pre-enrolled students; you must first apply for pre-enrollment before you can view upcoming course schedules.
 Refer to our [enrollment process]({% link enrollment/index.md %}) for more details.